 Simple to verify

-Gemalto Color Laser Shield offers a photographic quality image of the document holder, facilitating the authentication.
+Gemalto Color Laser Shield offers a photographic quality image of the document holder, facilitating authentication.

 Controllers only have a few seconds to authenticate the document holder, who is completely unknown to them.
-They must do this based on a photo printed on the document, possibly taken several years ago and therefore showing significant physical differences with the person in front of them (hair length, color or style, or glasses, for example).
+They must do this based on a photo printed on the document, possibly taken several years ago, showing significant physical differences with the person in front of them (hair length, colour or style, or glasses, for example).

 The good news?